dysdsyd/dysdsyd.github.io/index.md

     }
 </style>

 I am a final year MS student in electrical & computer science at the [University of Michigan](https://umich.edu) specialization in the Computer Vision track.
 I am interested in developing agents that can learn to understand the underlying representation of our 3D world through observation and/or interaction.
+Towards this end, I have been working on 3D scene understanding at the intersection of AI & Architecture with [Justin Johnson](https://web.eecs.umich.edu/~justincj/) and [Matias del Campo](https://taubmancollege.umich.edu/faculty/directory/matias-del-campo) ([AR2IL](https://ar2il.com) Lab).
 <span style="vertical-align:-90%"> </span><br>
 I spent my last summer at [Intvo](https://intvo.com) working on a pedestrian intent estimation framework in the context of ego-centric vehicles.
 Prior to coming to Michigan, I worked at [ZS](https://www.zs.com), where I applied the concepts of Computer Vision and NLP to innovate solutions across Healthcare, Gaming and Software industry.
 ### News